Policies & Compliance

 1.4 Principal Investigator

-Eligibility to be designated as a Principal Investigator (PI) or Co-Principal Investigator (co-PI) is outlined in University Rule R7-200b: Principal Investigator Eligibility and Responsibilities in Sponsored Projects.
+Eligibility to serve as a Principal Investigator (PI) or Co-Principal Investigator (co-PI) is outlined in University Rule R7-200b: Principal Investigator Eligibility and Responsibilities in Sponsored Projects.

-The process for requesting an exception to this rule can be found in the Procedure Library.
+The process for requesting an exception to this rule are provided in the Procedure Library.

-Faculty whose appointment start date is in the future may apply for proposals through the University, provided the project period start date is not before the appointment start date and the appointment has been approved.
+Faculty with an approved appointment that begins in the future may submit proposals through the University, provided that the project start date does not precede the faculty appointment start date.

 Overview of PI Responsibilities